 December rolls around, bringing the season of traditions and making memories.
-Traditions are steeped in memories, childhood memories, and family memories.
+Traditions are steeped in childhood and family memories.
 Perhaps this year will be a year of adjusting traditions or making some new traditions for many of us.

 For our family, the close of Thanksgiving brings the Advent Season.
 We always selected an Advent story or devotional to read each night, and my children looked forward to lighting the candles of the Advent wreath.